khunsafatima/ash-tree-health-segmentation-unet-resnet50/README.md

 The trained model operates on 256 x 256 pixels RGB images and predictions are upscaled back to original resolution for metric computation.

 ![Workflow](assets/1-TreeHealthWorkFlow.png)
+The Workflow adopted for Tree Health Assessment using Deep Learning

 ## Model Documentation